Central Luzon: Prehistoric and early historic eras

-While there are a number of competing models of migration to the Philippines, it is generally believed that The earliest modern human migrations into the Philippine islands were during the Paleolithic, around 40,000 years ago, representing the people from whom the Aeta peoples have been believed by researchers to be descended.
+Among the competing models of migration to the Philippines, the general consensus is the earliest modern human migrations into the Philippine islands were during the Paleolithic, around 40,000 years ago, representing the people from whom the Aeta peoples have been believed by researchers to be descended.
 This was followed by two other migration waves between 25,000 and 12,000 years ago.
 The latest migration wave is associated with the Austronesian peoples, circa 7,000 years ago.
 Kapampangans, Sambal people and the Sinauna (lit. "those from the beginning"), originated in southern Luzon, where they made contact with the migrating Tagalog settlers, of which contact between the Kapampangans and Tagalogs was most intensive.
 After this, the original settlers moved northward: Kapampangans moved to modern Tondo, Navotas, Bulacan, Nueva Ecija, Aurora, Pampanga, south Tarlac, and east Bataan, and Sambals to the modern province of Zambales, in turn, displacing the Aetas.
 The flatlands of the southern portion of Upper Pampanga (now Nueva Ecija), was a hospitable place for these new Tagalog settlers between 300 and 200 B.C.
 Tagalogs from southern Luzon, most specifically Cavite, migrated to parts of Bataan.
 Aetas were displaced to the mountain areas by the end of the 16th century.
 Kapampangans settled Aurora alongside Aetas and Bugkalots.
 Pangasinan people are the native settlers in northwest area of Central Luzon; Igorot people, particularly Kalanguya, Isinay, and Bugkalot, are native residents in northern area of Central Luzon, precisely present-day Nueva Ecija, with the Bugkalots also live in northwest Aurora.